 This component suite covers the operations required to be exposed in order to provide the functionality required by Operational Domains interworking with OSS/BSS applications and/or other domains from one service provider or from 3rd parties.
 One of the key requirements is the re-use of an API functionality rather than using a large set of specific APIs.
 This also simplifies the number of APIs needed and reduce the initial and maintenance costs as suppliers typically charge on a per API basis.

-Service provider’s selection of APIs to perform certain functions may vary depending on where the service instance and resource orchestration is done.

 The NaaS API component suite implements a subset of the proposed scenarios in HIP Management platform TMF070B Advanced Platform Deployment Blueprints R17.5.1 section 8